 Continuous assessment of the situation and a co‑ordinated and systematic exchange of practices at European level are still to be developed.

-The BRIES activity aims to facilitate the exchange of recent experiences among stakeholders acquired while managing the COVID-19 crisis in education.
+The BRIES activity aimed to facilitate the exchange of recent experiences among stakeholders acquired while managing the COVID-19 crisis in education.

 Participants and target group

-The main target group is policy-makers from Agency member countries.
-Wider stakeholder groups will also benefit from using the activity outcomes to design future emergency measures and to generally build more resilient education systems.
-Policy-makers will participate in Phase 1 of the activity by providing input and feedback to the activity team during the collection of official country information.
+The main target group was policy-makers from Agency member countries.
+Wider stakeholder groups can also benefit from using the activity outcomes to design future emergency measures and to generally build more resilient education systems.
+Policy-makers participated in Phase 1 of the activity by providing input and feedback to the activity team during the collection of official country information.

-Peer-learning activities developed in Phase 2 of the activity will involve the participation of education stakeholders.
-These include policy-makers, learners, parents and teachers, among others.
+Education stakeholders participated in peer-learning activities developed in Phase 2 of the activity.
+These included policy-makers, learners, parents and teachers, among others.

-The peer-learning activities aim to allow education stakeholders to take an active role in exchanging experiences and reflecting on tools to help achieve more resilient education systems.
-Education stakeholders should learn from each other through the exchange and benefit from the activity outcomes.
+The peer-learning activities allowed education stakeholders to take an active role in exchanging experiences and reflecting on tools to help achieve more resilient education systems.
+Education stakeholders learned from each other through the exchange and benefited from the activity outcomes.

 Aims

-The activity’s overall goal is to analyse the pandemic’s impact on inclusive education systems in Europe.
-By inviting multi-level stakeholders from Agency member countries to collectively reflect on their education systems, the activity provides opportunities to learn from the crisis.
-It aims to provide tools for schools, learners, teachers, parents, policy-makers and other stakeholders to react to future emergency situations.
+The BRIES activity’s overall goal was to analyse the pandemic’s impact on inclusive education systems in Europe.
+By inviting multi-level stakeholders from Agency member countries to collectively reflect on their education systems, the activity provided opportunities to learn from the crisis.
+It aimed to provide tools for schools, learners, teachers, parents, policy-makers and other stakeholders to react to future emergency situations.

-The activity will therefore focus on the responsiveness of inclusive education systems in European countries.
-To do so, it will particularly assess the pandemic’s impact on vulnerable learners and their learning paths, the adaptation of teaching methods, the changes in parents’ roles, the impact on well‑being and how to strengthen resilience.
+The activity therefore focused on the responsiveness of inclusive education systems in European countries.
+To do so, it particularly assessed the pandemic’s impact on vulnerable learners and their learning paths, the adaptation of teaching methods, the changes in parents’ roles, the impact on well‑being and how to strengthen resilience.

 Phase 1 included an analysis of the impact of COVID-19 on inclusive education across member countries and the identification of countries’ needs and topics to be further developed in peer-learning activities.

-The main output was a report entitled Inclusive Education and the Pandemic – Aiming for Resilience: Key European measures and practices in 2021 publications.
-It includes countries’ overviews of inclusive education measures to address the pandemic and key 2021 publications on the pandemic’s impact on inclusive education.
+Inclusive Education and the Pandemic – Aiming for Resilience: Key European measures and practices in 2021 publications.
+This report includes countries’ overviews of inclusive education measures to address the pandemic and key 2021 publications on the pandemic’s impact on inclusive education.

-The main output from round 1 is a mid-term report.
-It addresses policy-makers and other stakeholders in the field of education.
-It focuses on the methodology, processes and results of the peer-learning activities that were implemented between May 2022 and February 2023.
+A mid-term report focuses on the methodology, processes and results of the peer-learning activities that were implemented in phase 2 of the activity between May 2022 and February 2023.